andriikushch/CarND-Extended-Kalman-Filter-Project/README.md

 ## Accuracy

 This implementation meets accuracy requirement: ```RMSE <= [.11, .11, 0.52, 0.52]```.
-It has higher values at the beginning, but it meets requirements after few rounds.
+It has higher values at the beginning, but it meets the requirements after few rounds.

 ## Follows the Correct Algorithm